 Keep it the Right Way

 As of 18th February, 2016

-Now we find that even within the ruling National Party, their Caucus is divided over whether or not New Zealand should change its Flag.
+Now we find that even within the ruling National Party, their Caucus was divided over whether or not New Zealand should change its Flag.
 Mr. Key does not therefore even seem to have all the support of his own Party, and is as if doing what just he and some others feel like.
 What is really wrong, is that he and his supporters, not necessarily his Party, but all those looking for a change, had not bothered to find out what the Country wanted in the first place, which, as I have said, could have been easily done in the last Election by a simple question added to it.
 Who is to say, if they change the Flag, that they will not get sick of the new one in a few years, as it might not represent all the insects in New Zealand, or all other plants, and they might get upset, since it only seems to represent Ferns, or it doesn't have the names of every New Zealand on it ?

 Remember - THE FLAG HAS NOT CHANGED YET AT ALL

-Some of my Relatives expressed confusion earlier this year, thinking the Flag had already changed, since they can see the Design for the New One - the Matter is still to be decided, so do not be put off.
+Some of my Relatives expressed confusion earlier that year, thinking the Flag had already changed, since they could see the Design for the New One - the Matter at that stage was still to be decided, so they were not to be put off.
 The current Flag is still our Representation, and the FLAG HAS NOT CHANGED AT ALL, and it will not, as long as those opposed to change front up and vote when the voting papers arrive IN THE POST.
 Please, if You want the Current Flag to remain, cast Your Vote, and let Your Voice be heard, and prove that more New Zealanders do not want nor need their Flag to change.
 Most People I have spoken to want the Flag to stay, so let us hope we can achieve that.
 THANK YOU.

 We Won !